Skip to Content

 BS, PT: Entry-Level Physical Therapy; Univ. of Maryland, Baltimore: School of Medicine 1980 - 1983

-Margaret L. Alston, PT, PhD is an experienced Pediatric Orthopedic Physical Therapist, Associate Professor, and Coordinator of the Pre-Professional Physical Therapy Track at Morgan State University (Baltimore, MD), beginning August 2016.
+Margaret L. Alston, PT, PhD is an experienced Pediatric Orthopedic Physical Therapist, Associate Professor, Coordinator of the Pre-Professional Physical Therapy Track since August 2016, and Director of SCHP’s Annual Summer Anatomy Academy for Careers in Healthcare, beginning 2024.

-With 14 years of teaching and administrative experience in professional programs of higher learning, and 35 years of clinical experience primarily in Pediatric Development and Pediatric Orthopedic Physical Therapy, Dr. Alston enjoys a balance of teaching, mentoring students, university committee work, and pediatric research.
+With 18 years of teaching and administrative experience in professional programs of higher learning, and 33 years of clinical experience primarily in Pediatric Development and Pediatric Orthopedic Physical Therapy.
+Dr. Alston enjoys a balance of teaching, advising students, curriculum development, establishing community partners, university committee work, and research in the areas of education, pediatric safety, and clinical interventions.

 PUBLICATIONS: